nervosnetwork/ckb-demo-ruby/docs/how-to-write-contracts.md

 }
 ```

-As you can see, the first argument of `signed_args` here is just a Ruby script, with this, CKB will then first load mruby, and run your Ruby script as the contract script.
-If this script throws an exception, it will be translated to non-zero return code, denoting contract execution error.
-If the script runs without exception, the contract will be considered success.
+As you can see, the first argument of `signed_args` here is just a Ruby script, with this, CKB will then first load mruby, and run your Ruby script as the actual script.
+If this script throws an exception, it will be translated to non-zero return code, denoting script execution error.
+If the script runs without exception, the script will be considered success.

 ## Ruby Libraries

-Even though Ruby is a powerful language, it cannot fulfill all the tasks without supporting libraries, we also provide a series of Ruby libraries helping writing contracts.
+Even though Ruby is a powerful language, it cannot fulfill all the tasks without supporting libraries, we also provide a series of Ruby libraries helping writing scripts.

 ### mruby-sha3